clue/phar-composer/README.md

 #### Updating phar

-There's no separate `update` procedure, simply overwrite the existing phar with the new version downloaded.
+There's no separate `update` procedure, simply download the latest release again and overwrite the existing phar.

 ### Manual Installation from Source